inbrainz/cerebro/knowledge_units/food/dairy.md

 ### Current topic
 > [Food](../../topics/food.md)
 ### Output
 > I love cheese!
 Gruyère is my favorite.
 It&#039;s from Switzerland and it&#039;s really yummy.
-Would you like to talk about something else?
+Would you like to know more about food?
 ### Go to Topic
 > [Food](../../topics/food.md)